Why You Keep Getting Diarrhea On, and Off: Possible causes, Doctor Explains.

 This can speed up (or slow down) your gut motility.
 In addition, changes in bowel habits, such as getting on and off diarrhea or constipation attacks, are common if you have diabetes.

 Celiac disease is the most extreme form of food intolerance.
 It affects about 1% of people (reference).

 Celiac disease is an intolerance to a protein found in wheat, rye, and barely.
 The protein is called Gluten.

 C- Endocrinal diseases.

-The below condition are less frequent and have more complex symptoms.
-Often, they have multi-system symptoms, and they are not confined to diarrhea.
+The below condition is less frequent and has more complex symptoms.
+Often, they have multi-system symptoms and are not confined to diarrhea.
 Consult your doctor if you have troublesome diarrhea of unclear cause.